Graduate Student Research Symposium

 Rangos School of Health Sciences Award for Graduate Research: $250

-- Must be a current Duquesne University graduate student (Masters or Doctoral, full or part-time).
+- Must be a current Duquesne University graduate student from any discipline/program (Masters or Doctoral, full or part-time).

 - Students must submit research or scholarship work initiated or in progress during their academic work at Duquesne.

 - Participants must be present the day of the symposium.